Wondering if you can visit any museums and palaces in Vienna over Christmas?

 - Stephansdom cathedral – bear in mind this is a working cathedral so religious services may prevent you accessing some areas at some times

-- Belvedere – the Upper and Lower palaces (has closed at 2pm on the 24th in the past)
+- Belvedere – the Upper and Lower palaces and art museums (though both closed at 2pm on the 24th last time out)

 - Schönbrunn Palace – the outdoor paid attractions, like the maze, close in winter, but the main palace tours and the extensive park and gardens, for example, remain open 365 days a year

-- Sisi Museum, Hofburg – the Sisi museum and imperial apartments actually had longer opening hours on the 24th, 25th and 26th in 2022!
+- Sisi Museum, Hofburg – the museum dedicated to Empress Elisabeth and the imperial apartments

-- Riesenrad (giant Ferris wheel) – closes at 4.45pm on December 24th
+- Riesenrad – the giant Ferris wheel closed at 4.45pm on December 24th in the most recent Christmas season

-- Albertina and Albertina Modern – open daily (but closed at 2pm on Christmas Eve in 2022)
+- Albertina and Albertina Modern – the prestigious art museums open daily (but both closed at 2pm on Christmas Eve in 2024)

-- Spanish Riding School – check the schedule.
-The annual programme has no public morning training marked for December 25th and no guided tours from the 24th to the 26th.
+- Spanish Riding School – the 2024 programme had a public morning training marked for December 24th and 26th, but otherwise no planned activities from the 24th to 26th

-Basically, even with possible changes to the above for 2023, you should not get bored (though I reserve a little doubt because these days predicting what’s going to happen seems an impossible task).
+Basically, even with possible changes to the above for 2025, you should not get bored.

 If the weather’s not too cold, the holidays also present a good opportunity to simply wander around Vienna’s centre (the old town), enjoy the lights, and indulge in some Christmas punch.